Faltings height and N\'eron-Tate height of a theta divisor: N eron--Tate heights

 where $d=\dim Z$.
-One can use formula \eqref{def_NT_height} to define the N\'eron-Tate height of any effective cycle $Z$ of pure dimension $d$ on $A$.
-We have the following properties: $\h'_L(Z) \geq 0$, and for all $n \in \zz_{>0}$ we have $\h'_L([n]_*Z)=n^2\,\h'_L(Z)$.
-In particular, if $Z$ is an abelian subvariety of $A$ then $\h'_L(Z)=0$.
+One can use formula \eqref{def_NT_height} to define the N\'eron--Tate height of any effective cycle $Z$ of pure dimension $d$ on $A$.
+We have the following properties: $\h'_L(Z) \geq 0$ and, for all $n \in \zz_{>0}$, we have $\h'_L([n]_*Z)=n^2\,\h'_L(Z)$.
+In particular, if $Z$ is an abelian subvariety of $A$, then $\h'_L(Z)=0$.
 The real number $\h'_L(Z)$ is independent of the chosen rigidification of $L$.
-This will be verified in Section~\ref{independence_rigid} below.
+This is verified in Section~\ref{independence_rigid} below.